 This is the introductory course of a three part intensive and practical Certificate Program that is designed for grant writing professionals and those who are interested in learning how to locate specific grant funding opportunities, develop strategies for preparing and writing successful grants, and improving their skills in writing and editing grant applications.
 It will also teach them the skills to effectively bring together a writing team, manage one's time effectively including utilizing a formula for time and page allocations for each section of the grant application process.
 In addition, it will demonstrate the value of writing from a reviewer's perspective plus techniques to maximize scoring points to have a more successful proposals.
 Participants will be provided sufficient time to improve their writing skills by rewriting example proposal sections to improve their writing and editing skills.
 Participants are encouraged (but not required) to bring laptops, to facilitate writing, rewriting and sharing of their comments with others.

-This is an advanced course that builds upon Workshop I. Workshop participants will continue to improve their writing skills and editing techniques to successfully answer each grant application sections completely and concisely in the space allowed to improve their chances of having a successful proposal.
+Workshop participants will continue to improve their writing skills and editing techniques to successfully answer each grant application sections completely and concisely in the space allowed to improve their chances of having a successful proposal.
 It will continue to stress the time and page allocation formulas for successful grant writing.
 The workshop will also continue the in-depth review of the remaining application sections including key personnel, budget, evaluation and self-sufficiency.
-They will also learn how to initiate funding searches and how to make more informed decisions regarding moving forward on applying for a specific grant program.
+They will also learn how to initiate funding searches and how to initiate funding searches and how to make more informed decisions regarding moving forward on applying for a specific grant program.
 Participants are encouraged (but not required) to bring laptops to facilitate rewriting and editing example components of a grant application.

-WORKSHOP III: DETAILED WRITING AND REVIEW OF GRANT PROPOSALS
+WORKSHOP PART C: DETAILED WRITING AND REVIEW OF GRANT PROPOSALS

-Two optional units of academic credit are available for this certificate program.
+One optional unit of academic credit is available for this certificate program.